Tyson Foods Inc

 Feed Innovation

-Through its Climate-Smart Beef initiative, the company works with some of its cattle suppliers to improve land stewardship, including soil health, water quality and conservation, nutrient stewardship and wildlife habitat.
-However, the results of the initiative are not disclosed.
+The company collaborates with selected cattle suppliers to improve land stewardship, concentrating on soil health, water quality and conservation, nutrient management, and wildlife habitat through its Climate-Smart Beef initiative.
+However, the outcomes of this initiative have not been disclosed.

 Water Use & Scarcity